TritonDataCenter/rfd/rfd/0071/README.md

 ### Future considerations

-Ideally, our client-side encryption implementation will be designed such that when we build server-side encryption support customers can seamlessly migrate between schemes.
+Ideally, our client-side encryption implementation must be designed such that when we build server-side encryption support customers can seamlessly migrate between schemes.
 This can be possible if we have consistent headers/metadata for identifying ciphers, MAC, IV and key ids.

 ### Limitations